pu-bioinformatics/group-work-wakanda_snakes/README.md

-## Update this README to reflect the content of your project.
+## Update this README to reflect the content of the assignment

-### The project details will be added by the end of the week
+In the assignment, you are required to write a python script that generates random DNA sequences in FASTA format.
+Given the number of DNA sequences and the length of each sequence, the script should write to file the sequences in FASTA format.